uphold/uphold-sdk-android/README.md

 ```

-## Bitreserve SDK sample
+## Uphold SDK sample

-Check the sample application to explore a application using the Bitreserve Android SDK.
+Check the sample application to explore a application using the Uphold Android SDK.

 #### Building